 NSHE Procedures and Guidelines Manual, Chapter 11, Section 2 Section 2.
 Silver State Opportunity Grant Program

-Title 4, Chapter 18 of the Board of Regents' Handbook directs the Chancellor to establish procedures and guidelines to comply with the requirements of the Silver State Opportunity Grant Program created by Senate Bill 227 (Chapter 387, Statutes of Nevada 2015) and codified under Chapter 396 of Nevada Revised Statutes.
+Title 4, Chapter 18 of the Board of Regents' Handbook directs the Chancellor to establish procedures and guidelines to comply with the requirements of the Silver State Opportunity Grant Program codified under Chapter 396 of Nevada Revised Statutes.